On This Page:

 How does it happen?

 It happens very early on in pregnancy, but we don’t know for sure why it happens.
-Contracting a virus during pregnancy and not getting enough folic acid have been researched as possible causes or contributors to Pierre Robin Sequence, but nothing is known for sure.
+Contracting a virus during pregnancy and not getting enough folic acid have been researched as possible contributors to Pierre Robin Sequence, but nothing is known for sure.
+The key thing to remember is that, much like a cleft lip and/or palate, it’s very unlikely to happen just because of something a parent did or didn’t do.

 PRS usually happens in isolation, but it can also be a part of other syndromes/conditions which have genetic links, such as Stickler Syndrome.
 It can be hard to diagnose PRS because of this.